xinxin-me/RCF/README.md

 # RCF
-THis is the implementation of paper "Relational Collaborative Filtering:Modeling Multiple Item Relations for Recommendation"
+This is the implementation of paper "Relational Collaborative Filtering:Modeling Multiple Item Relations for Recommendation"